xinshitn/nextPls-doc/source/en/crossborder/index.html.md

 Signature only includes fields in ‘data’ object, but except ‘id-image-a’/’id-image-b’ in Create Customer.
 For signature algorithm please refer Appendix-Signature for details.

 'message' may not present if code=0, that means the request responded successfully.
 Once error occurred, code would be greater than 0, and error msg would show the error description.
-For more Error Code please refer **[Appendix-Errors](#errors)**.
+For more Error Code please refer **[Errors](#errors)**.

 # CrossBorder API Instruction